FURR-202/SpotifyClone/README.md

 - I gave transition while switching from one playlist to another which gaves smooth effect.
 - I gave the playing songs functioning as well.
 - Hope playlist is functioning.
 I added songs in this playlist.
+- Clicking on header redirect us to homepage no matter which playlist we have open